Shellyoung/AdvancedTradeSkillWindow2/README.md

   ## Installation
   1. Download the following archive: [AdvancedTradeSkillWindow2.rar](https://github.com/Shellyoung/Advanced-Trade-Skill-Window/releases/download/2.1.0/AdvancedTradeSkillWindow2.rar)

-  2. Extract the folder named 	"**AdvancedTradeSkillWindow2**" from the archive and place it into the folder named 	"**..\Interface\AddOns**" in your World of Warcraft directory.
+  2. Extract the folder named 	**AdvancedTradeSkillWindow2** from the archive and place it into the folder named 	**..\Interface\AddOns** in your World of Warcraft directory.

   ## Credits